michelevalinoti/michelevalinoti.github.io/content/authors/admin/_index.md

 ## About Me

 I am a sixth-year PhD student in Economics at NYU.
-In my work, I use complex data (texts, images, network) to answer questions in Economics and Political Science using a variety of economics and data science tools.
+My research combines Economics and Political Science with large-scale data sources — including text, images, and networks — using econometrics, machine learning, and AI methods.
 Before joining the PhD program, I studied Physics, Economics, and Data Science in Turin, Italy.

-In Summer 2025, I was a Scientist Intern in the Membership Science Team at Uber in San Francisco, CA.
+In Summer 2025, I worked as a Scientist Intern on the Membership Science Team at Uber in San Francisco, where I focused on deploying data-driven models at scale.

 I will be graduating in 2026, and will be seeking (Applied/Research/Data) Scientist tech roles in the United States.

-Feel free to reach out at michele dot valinoti at nyu dot edu.
+Feel free to reach out at <p><code>michele [dot] valinoti [at] nyu [dot] edu</code></p>.

 <div class="flex flex-col sm:flex-row gap-4 mt-6">
-  <a href="/uploads/resume.pdf"
+  <a href="/uploads/Valinoti_Sep25.pdf"
      class="block w-full sm:w-auto px-6 py-4 rounded-lg bg-gray-200 text-black hover:text-green-800 text-center text-lg font-semibold shadow">
     Resume
   </a>